7 Features of an Engaging Event App

 1.)
 An Event app mobile can be used offline

-One good feature of an event app mobile is that it can be used offline.
+One good feature of a mobile app is that it can be used offline.
 While using your event website is a good way to engage your target audience, they will need to be connected to the internet when they want to access event information.
 An event app, however, can be simply downloaded to any mobile device.
 Once installed, it will have various functions that attendees can enjoy before, during, and after an event.

 2.)
 An event app for iPhone shows event details